What Is Safety Management Training

 How Often Should Safety Management Training Happen

 Ideally, safety training will happen once per year.
 In some cases, it may make sense to provide some training regimens more than once per year, such as the case of situational awareness training where you might train twice per year on top threats for the upcoming months.

 That being said, there are dangers of trying to train too much, and dangers of training too little.

-- Too much training can bread apathy and “water down” the importance of training; and
+- Too much training can break apathy and “water down” the importance of training; and

 - Too little training can lead to employees being unaware of safety issues or improperly trained.

 Each organization will have different limitations on training frequency, but it’s incredibly important to get feedback about training, so you can customize how, when, and the frequency with which you conduct safety management training.